chalswater/QRNG_entropy_accumulation/README.md

           contains one hdf5 file and a folder with the extracted data form the experiment.

 All data from the paper is already saved in the Outputs folder, and can be read comiling the "read_and_write.py" file.

+PS: Extracted data is too heavy for GitHub.
+All plots can be reproduced with files in Outputs folder.
+To generate new data, extracted data from experiment can be available upon request.